-The total exposure requirement of 48 hours, and the total drying time of 48 hours has not changed.
+The standard exposure of 48 hours of exposure and 48 hours of drying time has not changed.
 However, experience has shown that alternating 24-hour periods of salt fog exposure and drying conditions for a minimum of four 24-hour periods (two wet and two dry), provides more realistic exposure and a higher damage potential than does continuous exposure to a salt atmosphere (reference d.).
-Because the rate of corrosion is much higher during the transition from wet to dry, it is critical to closely control the rate of drying if corrosion levels from test to test are to be compared.
-The number of cycles may be increased, if appropriate.
+Because the rate of corrosion is much higher during the transition from wet to dry, it is critical to control the rate of drying closely if corrosion levels from test to test are to be compared.
+Dry the test items for 24 hours.
+Increase the number of cycles to provide a higher degree of confidence in the ability of the materials involved to withstand a corrosive environment.

-Maintain the temperature in the exposure zone at 35 $\pm 2^{\circ}$ C (95 $\pm 4^{\circ}$ F).
+Maintain the temperature in the exposure zone at $35 \pm 2^{\circ}C$ (95 $\pm 4^{\circ}F$).
 This temperature has been historically accepted and is not intended to simulate actual exposure situations.
 Other temperatures may be used if appropriate.